howardhsu/ABSA-on-Complementary-Entity-for-QA-and-Review/README.md

 # Complementary-Entity-Recognition
 I work on Complementary Entity Recognition (CER) in the context of products, which is to identify products that can potentially work together.

-Publication:
-CER: Complementary Entity Recognition via Knowledge Expansion on Large Unlabeled Product Reviews IEEE International Conference on Big Data 2016 (IEEE Bigdata 2016) Hu Xu, Sihong Xie, Lei Shu, Philip S. Yu https://arxiv.org/pdf/1612.01039v1.pdf
+Hu Xu, Sihong Xie, Lei Shu, Philip S. Yu, CER: Complementary Entity Recognition via Knowledge Expansion on Large Unlabeled Product Reviews, IEEE International Conference on Big Data 2016 (IEEE Bigdata 2016) https://arxiv.org/pdf/1612.01039v1.pdf

 Here is the dataset used in my paper: